UPSC Exams

 Growth of Mughal Paintings under Akbar

-• They developed a unique style of painting that was characterized by its use of rich colors, delicate brushwork, and complex compositions.
+- They developed a unique painting style characterized by rich colours, delicate brushwork, and complex compositions.

 Growth of Mughal Paintings under Jahangir

-• Jahangir was also interested in the arts and Mughal painting continued to flourish during his reign.
+- Jahangir was also interested in the arts, and Mughal painting flourished during his reign.

-• As a result, Mughal paintings under Jahangir tended to have finer brushwork and warmer colors.
+- As a result, Mughal paintings under Jahangir tended to have finer brushwork and warmer colours.

-• Jahangir's painters also began to experiment with new techniques, such as the use of shading and shadow.
+- Jahangir's painters also began experimenting with new techniques, such as shading and shadow.

 Growth of Mughal Paintings under Shah Jahan

-• Shah Jahan commissioned a large number of paintings for his own library.
+- Shah Jahan commissioned a large number of paintings for his library.

-• Shah Jahan's painters were known for their attention to detail and their use of vibrant colors.
+- Shah Jahan's painters were known for their attention to detail and vibrant colours.

 Growth of Mughal Paintings under Aurangzeb

-• Aurangzeb did not support or encourage any type of art, including painting.
+- Aurangzeb did not support or encourage any Art, including painting.

-• These paintings were characterized by their use of bold colors and their realistic portrayal of people and events.
+- These paintings were characterized by their use of bold colours and their realistic portrayal of people and events.

 Growth of Mughal Paintings under Muhammad Shah

-• Muhammad Shah was a patron of the arts, and Mughal painting experienced a brief renaissance during his reign.
+- Muhammad Shah patronized the arts, and Mughal painting experienced a brief renaissance during his reign.

 Check out the linked article on Warli Art here.